City Centre ‘Lost Opportunity Site’?

 We do not want history to repeat itself with a new generation having to put up with a second-rate and anonymous development.
 That would just be more of the same.
 The Society will continue to work with the Council in an attempt to deliver a development that St Albans can be proud of!

-The Society is pleased to have been engaged in the process of developing the CCOSS scheme and, although there have been concerns about the concept of the project, based upon the Angle permitted plan, the Design Advisory Group recognise the considerable amount of work that has gone into the development of the project.
-Click here to read our CCOSS comments which are intended to be positive and constructive, having the intention of enhancing the approved scheme.
+The Society was pleased to have been engaged in the process of developing the CCOSS scheme and, although there have been concerns about the concept of the project, based upon the Angle permitted plan, the Design Advisory Group recognise the considerable amount of work that has gone into the development of the project.
+Click here to read our CCOSS comments.